AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 >[!CAUTION]
 >
->If you  [prefill](prepopulate-adaptive-form-fields.md) a form template,  a form data model or schema based Adaptive Form with XML or JSON data complaint to a schema (XML schema, JSON schema , form template, or form data model) that is data does not contain &lt;afData&gt;, &lt;afBoundData&gt;, and &lt;/afUnboundData&gt; tags, then the data of unbounded fields (Unbounded fields are Adaptive Form fields without [bindref](prepopulate-adaptive-form-fields.md) property) of the Adaptive Form is lost.
+>If you  [prefill](prepopulate-adaptive-form-fields.md) a form template,  a Form Data Model or schema based Adaptive Form with XML or JSON data complaint to a schema (XML schema, JSON schema , form template, or form data model) that is data does not contain &lt;afData&gt;, &lt;afBoundData&gt;, and &lt;/afUnboundData&gt; tags, then the data of unbounded fields (Unbounded fields are Adaptive Form fields without [bindref](prepopulate-adaptive-form-fields.md) property) of the Adaptive Form is lost.

 >[!CAUTION]
 >
->If you [prefill](prepopulate-adaptive-form-fields.md) a form template, a form data model or schema based Adaptive Form with XML or JSON data complaint to a schema (XML schema, JSON schema, or form data model) that does not contain &lt;afData&gt;, &lt;afBoundData&gt;, and &lt;/afUnboundData&gt; tags, then the data of unbounded fields (Unbounded fields are Adaptive Form fields without [bindref](prepopulate-adaptive-form-fields.md) property) of the Adaptive Form is lost.
+>If you [prefill](prepopulate-adaptive-form-fields.md) a form template, a Form Data Model or schema based Adaptive Form with XML or JSON data complaint to a schema (XML schema, JSON schema, or form data model) that does not contain &lt;afData&gt;, &lt;afBoundData&gt;, and &lt;/afUnboundData&gt; tags, then the data of unbounded fields (Unbounded fields are Adaptive Form fields without [bindref](prepopulate-adaptive-form-fields.md) property) of the Adaptive Form is lost.

 -->